All Appointments Phone:

 Patients who have developed a degenerate labral tear may also have associated damage to the adjacent gliding surface (hyaline) cartilage of the hip joint socket.
 Sometimes small cysts form around the hip joint as a result of the acetabular labral tear.
 Patients who have an structural cause for their degenerate labral tear (such as dysplasia or femoro-acetabular impingement) have an underlying abnormality in the shape of the hip joint which has pre-disposed the labrum to accumulating damage.

-Many patients with early hip joint damage can manage their symptoms without requiring surgery (see down-loadable brochure below).
-For persistent symptoms or significant traumatic injury, acetabular labral tears can often be accurately evaluated and treated with hip arthroscopy (key hole surgery).
-For patients with a structural abnormality of the hip joint, consideration should be made to correcting the underlying cause for the labral tear.
+For persistent symptoms acetabular labral tears can be accurately evaluated and treated with hip arthroscopy (key hole surgery).
+For patients with a structural abnormality of the hip joint, consideration can also be made to correcting the underlying cause for the labral tear.